pydanny/pydanny.github.com/posts/2012-10-14-la-open-source-5.rst

 What about sponsorship?
 =======================

-In return for sponsorship we mention you on the official event description, and provide many other perks including mention in social media.
+In return for sponsorship we mention your organization or person on the official event description, and provide many other perks including mention in social media.

 In fact, our attendees are well-noted for their feverish support of sponsors.
-Developer-only open source events are rare in Los Angeles, so attendees are incredibly grateful to those who make the event possible/
+Developer-only open source events are rare in Los Angeles, so attendees are incredibly grateful to those who make the event possible.

 If interested, please contact us at sponsors@laopensource.org.